Church of the East: Organisation and structure

 At the Council of Seleucia-Ctesiphon in 410, the Church of the East was declared to have at its head the bishop of the Persian capital Seleucia-Ctesiphon, who in the acts of the council was referred to as the Grand or Major Metropolitan, and who soon afterward was called the Catholicos of the East.
 Later, the title of Patriarch was used.

 The Church of the East had, like other churches, an ordained clergy in the three traditional orders of bishop, priest (or presbyter), and deacon.
 Also like other churches, it had an episcopal polity: organisation by dioceses, each headed by a bishop and made up of several individual parish communities overseen by priests.
 Dioceses were organised into provinces under the authority of a metropolitan bishop.
 The office of metropolitan bishop was an important one, coming with additional duties and powers; canonically, only metropolitans could consecrate a patriarch.
 The Patriarch also has the charge of the Province of the Patriarch.

 For most of its history the church had six or so Interior Provinces.
-In 410, these were listed in the hierarchical order of: Seleucia-Ctesiphon (central Iraq), Beth Lapat (western Iran), Nisibis (on the border between Turkey and Iraq), Prat de Maishan (Basra, southern Iraq), Arbela (Erbil, Kurdistan region of Iraq), and Karka de Beth Slokh (Kirkuk, northeastern Iraq).
+In 410, these were listed in the hierarchical order of: Seleucia-Ctesiphon (central Iraq), Beth Lapat (western Iran), Nisibis (on the border between Turkey and Iraq), Prat de Maishan (Basra, southern Iraq), Arbela (Erbil, North Iraq), and Karka de Beth Slokh (Kirkuk, northeastern Iraq).
 In addition it had an increasing number of Exterior Provinces further afield within the Sasanian Empire and soon also beyond the empire's borders.
 By the 10th century, the church had between 20 and 30 metropolitan provinces.
 According to John Foster, in the 9th century there were 25 metropolitans including those in China and India.
 The Chinese provinces were lost in the 11th century, and in the subsequent centuries other exterior provinces went into decline as well.
 However, in the 13th century, during the Mongol Empire, the church added two new metropolitan provinces in North China, one being Tangut, the other Katai and Ong.